Unnai Kodu Ennai Tharuven: Production

-Noted army general Major Ravi played a significant role in assisting the team during scenes featuring Ajith in the Indian army.
+The film marked the directorial debut of Kavi Kalidas, who earlier assisted K. Bhagyaraj; it was the only film he had ever directed before his death in 2014.
+Major Ravi, a former Indian Army officer, played a significant role in assisting the team during scenes featuring Ajith in the army.

 Soundtrack

-The film's score and soundtrack was composed by S. A. Rajkumar.
-The song "Unnai Kodu Ennai Tharuven" is based on "Komma Komma" from Nuvvu Vasthavani.
+The soundtrack was composed by S. A. Rajkumar.
+The title song "Unnai Kodu Ennai Tharuven" is based on "Komma Komma" from Nuvvu Vasthavani.

 Reception

 Malathi Rangarajan from The Hindu mentioned that "potholes in the screenplay prove irksome" and that "the thin thread of patriotism woven throughout the film, hardly makes an impact".
 Tamil Star Online wrote, "In spite of good acting by Ajith, Simran and Parthiban, exotic locales, catchy tunes and impressive choreography [Unnai Kodu Ennai Tharuven] falls way short of expectations.
 And the blame should fall squarely on the story and script writer Kavi Kalidas".
+Malini Mannath of Chennai Online ridiculed the film's excessive patriotism, saying, "Everyone is quite happy about doing his/her bit for the country.
+With such patriotic people around India has nothing to fear.
+Except, maybe, an increase in its population, including the illegitimate babies".

-The film was commercially unsuccessful, and Ajith mentioned that the shoot coincided with his marriage preparations and thus he found it difficult to invest to the project.
+Dinakaran wrote, "The scenes depicting [Ooty] army training centre have been picturized in a grand style that's brimming with life!
+Ajith-Simran love scenes have been portrayed with grace and beauty".
+Indiainfo wrote "The film has an absurd storyline.
+The lead pair tries its best to sustain the film.
+Rajkumar's stale music and an average cinematography only add up to the film's mediocrity.
+Chowdury of Supergood films has failed to gauge the pulse of the audience this time".
+However Krishna Chidambaram of Kalki gave a positive review, calling it "a very neat film".
+The film was commercially unsuccessful, and Ajith mentioned that the shoot coincided with his marriage preparations, thus he found it difficult to invest to the project.